 Many people have questions around white coffee.
 What does it taste like?
 Is it healthy?
 What’s the difference between white and black coffee?
 Does it contain more caffeine than regular coffee?
+What are the best coffee beans to brew it?
 If you also have these questions, then I have good news for you.

 Today, we’ll be spilling the beans on all thing’s white coffee—where it comes from, what it tastes like, how it’s made, how to brew it and where you can get your hands on some.

 We’ll also be providing answers to common questions people have and give you information on anything you might’ve been wondering about the latest coffee craze.